The “experts” have spoken.

 1. Define the Purpose and Goals

-The first step is to define the purpose and goals of the internship program.
-This could be to bring in fresh ideas, develop a talent pipeline, or give back to the community.
+The first step is to define the internship program’s purpose and goals.
+These could include bringing in fresh ideas, developing a talent pipeline, or giving back to the community.

-The learning outcome is a clear understanding of what the organization hopes to achieve with the internship program.
+The learning outcome is clearly understanding what the organization hopes to achieve with the internship program.

 Leaders play a crucial role in setting these goals and ensuring they align with the organization’s overall strategy.